-My responsibility is to express an opinion on compliance for each of South Jersey Port Corporation's major federal programs based on my audit of the types of compliance requirements referred to above.
-I conducted my audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance); and New Jersey OMB's Circular 15-08, Single Audit Policy for Recipients of Federal, State Grants and State Aid.
-Those standards, Uniform Guidance and New Jersey Circular OMB 15-08 require that I plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal and state program occurred.
+My responsibility is to express an opinion on compliance for each of South Jersey Port Corporation's major state programs based on my audit of the types of compliance requirements referred to above.
+I conducted my audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the audit requirements of New Jersey OMB's Circular 15-08, Single Audit Policy for Recipients of Federal, State Grants and State Aid.
+Those standards, New Jersey Circular OMB 15-08 require that I plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major state program occurred.
 An audit includes examining, on a test basis, evidence about the South Jersey Port Corporation's compliance with those requirements and performing such other procedures as I considered necessary in the circumstances.

-I believe that my audit provides a reasonable basis for my opinion on compliance for each major federal program.
+I believe that my audit provides a reasonable basis for my opinion on compliance for each major state program.
 However, my audit does not provide a legal determination of the South Jersey Port Corporation's compliance.